 The first known descent in the lake took place on December 18, 1981.
 It was organized by Rodolfo Rogelio Rocha and 12 people managed to reach the surface of the lake.
 They researched the lake with a rubber boot and measured the depth of the lake.

 There is a legend about the origin of these sinkholes:

-People on both sides of Andes were in war with each other.
-Once a group of warriors from the western (Chilean) side were chasing a small group of people from the Argentinian Los Molles town.
+People on both sides of the Andes were at war with each other.
+Once a group of warriors from the western (Chilean) side was chasing a small group of people from the Argentinian Los Molles town.